Blog

 By Becky Grim, 9:00 am on February 12, 2019

-Table of Content1 1.
-Fatigue2 2.
-Weight Fluctuation3 3.
-Isolation4 4.
-Irritability5 5.
-Substance Abuse6 6.
-Depression Caregivers who go from happy to sad or from caring to unconcerned could be facing physical, mental, and emotional exhaustion, which is known as caregiver burnout.
-Failing to get the help they need…
+Caregivers who go from happy to sad or from caring to unconcerned could be facing physical, mental, and emotional exhaustion, which is known as caregiver burnout.
+Failing to get the help they need could have serious health consequences.
+Here are some of the common signs of caregiver burnout and how to address each symptom.
+1. Fatigue Taking on too much…